metabrainz/picard-docs/source/config/options_plugins.rst

 There are also a number of plugins available by third-party developers.
 Often these are discussed on the `Community Discussion Forum <https://community.metabrainz.org/>`_ so if you're looking for a particular enhancement or functionality, a search there might be useful.
-In addition, one of the MusicBrainz editors, `Colby Dray <https://wiki.musicbrainz.org/User:Colbydray>`_ maintains an unofficial list of available plugins on a `wiki page <https://wiki.musicbrainz.org/User:Colbydray/PicardPlugins>`_.
+In addition, one of the MusicBrainz editors, `Colby Ray <https://wiki.musicbrainz.org/User:Colbydray>`_ maintains an unofficial list of available plugins on a `wiki page <https://wiki.musicbrainz.org/User:Colbydray/PicardPlugins>`_.
 Instructions regarding installation of third-party plugins are included in the :ref:`"Installing Third-Party Plugins" <ref_installingplugins>` section below.